codefellows/setup-guide/system-setup/1-environment.md

 The changes you just made will take effect every time you re-open your terminal.
 But right now, we want to see those changes immediately, so let's "source it" by running:

+- Use your down arrow key to scroll to the bottom of the file and add this after the last line

+`cd ~` - This makes sure you are in your home directory.

+`echo cd ~ >> .profile`

 `source ~/.profile`

+- NOTE: You will see an error along the lines of `-bash: /home/linuxbrew/.linuxbrew/bin/brew: No such file or directory`.
+This is ok for now.

 Now, let's move on to getting our development applications installed